Otrivin Menthol Nasal Spray (Xylometazoline Hydrochloride)

 Who Should Not Take Otrivin Menthol Nasal Spray

-Do not use in children below 12 years of age.
-Do not use if you are allergic to xylometazoline or any other ingredients.
-Do not use if you have had the pituitary gland removed by operation through the nose, undergone recent trans-nasal surgery, have narrow angle glaucoma, or have chronic nasal inflammation with very dry nasal passages (rhinitis sicca or atrophic rhinitis).
+Do not use if you are under 12 years old, allergic to xylometazoline or any ingredients, have had pituitary gland surgery, narrow-angle glaucoma, or chronic nasal inflammation with very dry nasal passages.

 Medical Conditions to Discuss